 Inspiring Our Students to New Heights

 Today, Alpha+ is a diverse group of 10 students, 33% of whom are female.
-We have Eagle Scouts, athletes, band members, foreign exchange students, homeschooled kids; together we make up Alpha+.
+We have athletes, band members, homeschooled kids; together we make up Alpha+.
 Many members have grown up together, fostering a family environment.
 In fact, we have had 10 siblings on the team!
 Alumni often return to attend kickoffs and assist with strategizing.
 A defining moment in our team experience was when two of our alumni married, marking our first robo-wedding, and it all began with Alpha+!

 Our team also transforms lives, broadens our horizons and offers new opportunities.
 Many team members have never left the country, even though we are only 30 miles from the Canadian border.
 Some have never flown on an airplane.
 Traveling to competitions opens doors for students to experience cultural and historical sites and meet people from all over the world who speak the universal language--STEM.
 Alumni have received scholarships (Case Western, U of Portland), internships (Schweitzer Engineering) and employment (Quest Aircraft, Cerner) due to their involvement in FIRST.

 A key component of our team is our student-mentor partnership.
 Our 9 mentors embody the individualism and diverse skill set that help guide Alpha+.
 Their occupations range from teachers to a railroad signal inspector, sharing their vast knowledge and real-world skills with the team.
 Our team’s founder has earned numerous awards for his outstanding FIRST/STEM outreach.
 Over half of the mentors from our rookie year are still actively involved with our team.
 We have very close relationships with our mentors, and we learn much from each other.
 As awareness of FIRST increases, we are happily seeing a rise in the number of new mentors.

 Alpha+ is passionate about FIRST!
 Over the years we have launched a campaign to recruit new members.
 We've written letters to students, gave presentations and submitted articles to the school paper.
 The art class painted a large Alpha+ logo outside a science classroom and we created a FIRST hallway bulletin board.